View All Related Blog Posts→

 Though it doesn't sound like a lot, bear in mind that the wages for police officers in Sri Lanka are about $125 per month.

-As another side note, you will see both police officers and traffic officers very regularly along the side of busy main roads between major cities.
+On another side note, you will see both police officers and traffic officers very regularly along the side of busy main roads between major cities.

 Though they may both look the same, you can distinguish a traffic officer by the white sash across their front.